linna/framework/docs/mvcImplement.md

 [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) or
 through [Observer Pattern](https://en.wikipedia.org/wiki/Observer_pattern).

+## Component iteraction

-A Model is passed to View and Controller by class constructor (constructor injection).<br />
+Model is passed to View and Controller by class constructor (constructor injection).<br />
 Model and View works as Observer Pattern.<br />
 Controllers and Views are at same level, a Controller doesn't call a View and does not pass to it, data for render.<br />
-A Controller works only when is needed manipulate data and filter user input <br />
+Controller works only when is needed filter user input and manipulate data through Model<br />
 View ask Model for obtain data for rendering.

 This implementation require declare for all routes which is the Model, Controller and View.